ceddl/ceddl-website-and-spec/docs/Getting-started.md

 ```
 You now have the <a href="https://codepen.io/broekema/pen/yxrvJV?editors=1010#0">dymanic hello world</a>.

-### Inprove and monitor data quality.
+### improve and monitor data quality.

 You may have noted we need to define the data structure the site will produce.
 Just like defining a table in a database.
-It will validate the data stream and report error's to the console and on the eventbus.
-This inproves testing your analytics suite and allows monitoring of errors on live systems.
+It will validate the data stream and report errors to the console and on the eventbus.
+This improves testing your analytics suite and allows monitoring of errors on live systems.

-Lets add a new required field names frameworkVersion to the page model and restrict the data entered.
+Let's add a new required field names frameworkVersion to the page model and restrict the data entered.

 ```js
     frameworkVersion: {